 The image that most people get in mind when they think about yoga is of aging monks sitting in deep concentration at a mountaintop.
 Some people even imagine tough breathing methods and unattainable positions.
-The truth is, yoga for stamina dispels these misconceptions and shows you an easier way to build endurance.
-Yoga is a holistic practice that goes far beyond stretching and relaxation.
+The truth is, yoga for stamina dispels these misconceptions and shows you an easier way to build endurance and agility.
+Yoga is a holistic practice that goes far beyond breath control, stretching, and relaxation.
 The fantastic benefits that come along with this practice will undoubtedly amaze you once you make it a part of your daily life.
 Yoga is here to expel all the undesirable fat, improve your metabolism, and make you fitter and stronger, regardless of how old you are or how long you have gone without exercising.
 Keep reading to learn more!

 In This Article

 5 Yoga Poses To Build Stamina: